interzoid/interzoid-platform/interactive-api-tool/README.md

 You can try our various APIs without writing code.
-This tool allows you to try values to invoke the API with and see the results, helping you to understand how to best put a given Interzoid API to use quickly and easily.
+This tool allows you to try values to invoke the API with and see the results, helping you to understand how to best put a given Interzoid API to use quickly and easily, and understand the data payload returned by the API.